hiviah/dns-scraper/README.md

   SERVFAIL (up to 10 minute timeouts were observed for single RR)
 - some records may be duplicated in DB if they are present in multiple responses (e.g. NSEC RRs)
+- note on multiple DB threads: there is a stupid bug that will cause occasional transaction rollback with `insert_unique_domain` (it's a feeble emulation of `INSERT IGNORE`).
+So either pre-fill all domains into domains table before the scan, or avoid using more DB threads (not really necessary even with 1000 scanning threads).